Loan Calculator

 Personal loans, auto loans, home improvement loans, and mortgages all follow the same amortization formula this calculator uses.

-Download a formatted PDF with key figures and the full amortization table, ready to share or file.
+Create a formatted document with key figures and the full amortization table directly in the browser for saving or sharing.

-All calculations happen locally in your browser.
-No data is sent to any server.
+All calculations execute within your browser environment.
+No data is sent to external servers.

 Privacy and Security